What is Backflow?

 What is the safeguard to prevent a backflow occurrence?

-A correctly selected backflow prevention device (one way valve) will eliminate any risk of contamination of the water supply.
+A correctly selected backflow prevention device (one way valve) will eliminate any risk of contamination of your water supply.
+Salmon Plumbing can provide advice on the different options available to you – contact us for a quote.

 Backflow devices are either testable or non-testable types with the selection dependant what the code calls up for an areas hazard rating.